Dhruvit07/Dhruvit07/README.md

 - 🔭 I've completed 3 years Diploma in computer science and engineering (CSE) from The Maharaja Sayajirao University of Baroda.
 - 🔭 Currently 4th year student in CSE at Parul University + Software Developer Intern at Zylu
-- 🌱 I’m currently learning MERN + BlockChain and Flutter.
+- 🌱 I’m currently learning Devops + AI/ML and Flutter.
 - 👯 I’m looking to collaborate on open source project based on Laravel/PHP, ReactJS/JavaScript or C++.
 - 📫 How to reach me: salatd0852@gmail.com